hkawaji/dpi1/README.md

 dpi1
 ====

-Decomposition-based peak identification, which find peaks across a large number of TSS (transcription starting site) profiles
+Decomposition-based peak identification (DPI), which find peaks across a large number of TSS (transcription starting site) profiles

-This is a sample script to perform decomposition-based peak identification (DPI).

 ## how to run in this script